Cybersecurity as a Career in New Orleans, LA

 Cyber Attacks and the Different Types

-The chances are high that you have heard the word cyber threat being used in various areas such as the media and wondered what it meant.
 A cyber attack, also known as a cyber threat, is a malicious act aimed at damaging, stealing, or disrupting data.
-A cyber attack is a threat mounted against our digital devices through cyberspaces.
+It is a threat mounted against our digital devices through cyberspaces.

 Different Types of Threats

 Social engineering uses deceptive ways to manipulate an individual into providing personal information that could, in turn, be used to create cyberattacks.
-It involves the art of exploiting an individual psychologically to gain access to a system or data.
-The threat involves the hacker gaining the person’s trust to get the person to provide personal information.
+It involves the art of exploiting an individual psychologically to gain access to a system or data by gaining the person’s trust before getting them to provide personal information.

 Cybersecurity Best Practices